Pharmaceutical OSD and API

 MANUFACTURING PLANT DESIGN

-Is Your Pharmaceutical Manufacturing Plant Designed to achieve the Best Results?
+Is Your Pharmaceutical Manufacturing Plant Designed for Best Results?

-If you are designing a new facility or adapting an existing space, it is vital to think about the steps involved in production:
+If you are designing a new facility or adapting an existing space, it is vital to think through each step involved in production:

-- Do you blend ingredients?
-Press tablets?
-Undertake quality control procedures?
-Package SKUs in different ways?
+- Do you blend ingredients, press tablets, carry out quality control procedures or package products in different ways?

-- What equipment do you need at each of these steps, and how much space does it take up?
+- What equipment do you need at each process step, and how much space does it require?

 - How do you move materials between the different steps in the production process?

-- How to decide the most efficient location of internal Zoning areas and product flow to external logistics
+- How do you decide the most efficient location of internal Zoning areas and product flow to external logistics?

 - Single-floor facilities